The Last Canning Jar

 Once we had found and dug enough horseradish for all the families, we set for home.
 Aunt Mae would get the big metal laundry tub out of the shed – we would set up the hand grinder and go to work.
 I am sure we washed and sorted all that horseradish – I just remember grinding it and mixing some of it with beets to tone it down a bit.
 When it was all done (and we did it all outside) we would head home with enough horseradish to last the year.
 I believe my dad loved that potent root until the day he died!!

 This year I had about twice as much horseradish as last year.
 The roots were larger and stronger – both in holding the ground and in potency!

 I use a stiff vegetable brush to clean the roots and then peel most of them with a potato peeler.
 Cut the roots into about 4″ lengths and run them through the Cuisinart!
 What a pleasure it is to have that machine for this process – it really saves your sinuses!

 Once everything has been grated I mix one cup of water with about 2 tablespoons of vinegar – make enough to give a good mixing with the horseradish – stir it well and then put the horseradish into the jars.

 I use smaller canning jars – usually half pint – and then put the heated lids on the jars – tighten down the rings and to the pantry they go until it is time to share.
 A very easy process -just don’t breathe while you do it!!

-Glad to have the last canning jar filled for the year – on to other projects.
+I’m glad to have the last canning jar filled for the year – now on to other projects.